akiviranta/FTLLM/README.md

 The testing code had some weird way of handling the models and I am not sure of the horrenodus results are because of this.
 I did do some changes to it, at first you were comparing the finetuned model with itself and not the original model which is obviously weird?

+The "näyttökuva" files are screenshots which contain the test results